rupa-fatigue-ai/Industrial-Workers-Fatigue-Detection-using-Multimodal-Physiological-Signals/README.md

 ---

 ##  Author
-Dr. Sanchita Paul \
+Sanchita Paul \
-Dr. Rishabh Raj \
+Rupa Verma \
-Birla Institute of Technology
+Department of Computer Science Engineering, Birla Institute of Technology, Mesra, Ranchi, Jharkhand

 This work is part of a study on:

 **Industrial Worker Fatigue Detection Using Multimodal Physiological and Environmental Signals**

 ---

-##  Contributing

-Contributions are welcome.
-Please fork the repo and submit a pull request.

----

-##  License

-MIT License